NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 Attributions
 ~~~~~~~~~~~~~~~

+STIG Manager tracks the actual Evaluation (The Result, Detail, and Comment) portion of a Review separately from the Status (Saved, Submitted, Accepted, Rejected) portion of a Review.
+Information about these parts of a Review is displayed in the Attributions panel.

-- Reviewed: The User and Timestamp associated with the last change to this Reviews content.
+- Modified: The User and Timestamp associated with the last change to the Evaluation content of the Review.

+  - The RuleId that was submitted with the last change to the Review.
+Hover over this RuleId to view a popup listing the other RuleIds with matching Check Content and STIG Id that this Review also applies to.

-- Last Status Change: Changes to the status of a Review (Saved, Submitted, Accepted, or Rejected) are tracked separately and displayed here.
+- Status: Changes to the status of a Review (Saved, Submitted, Accepted, or Rejected), and the User that made that change, are tracked separately and displayed here.

-.. thumbnail:: /assets/images/review-eval-panel.png
+.. thumbnail:: /assets/images/review-attributions-panel.png
       :width: 50%
       :show_caption: True
       :title: Review Evaluation Panel with Attributions